7osssam/Random-Quote-generator/readme.md

 ## UML Diagram
 ![UML Diagram](./docs/diagrams/system_class_diagram.svg)

+Diagrams for each system component can be found in the `docs/diagrams` folder

 ## TODO
 - Create Logger library to log the program's output either to a file or to the console